LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have made significant advancements across a wide array of tasks~\citep{DBLP:journals/corr/abs-2412-16720,DBLP:journals/corr/abs-2501-12948}.
-A key technique underpinning these improvements is Chain-of-Thought (CoT) reasoning, in which models tackle complex problems by generating intermediate reasoning steps in natural language~\citep{DBLP:conf/nips/KojimaGRMI22}.
-Despite its success, the conventional CoT approach has inherent limitations.
-Specifically, it confines the model’s reasoning process to a sequence of predefined discrete tokens.
-This may fundamentally limit the model’s reasoning capability beyond natural language, causing the model to commit to certain solutions and avoid exploring alternatives~\citep{DBLP:conf/nips/YaoYZS00N23}.
+Large Language Models (LLMs) have achieved remarkable progress across a wide range of tasks~\citep{DBLP:journals/corr/abs-2412-16720,DBLP:journals/corr/abs-2501-12948}.
+A key driver of this success is \emph{Chain-of-Thought} (CoT) prompting, which enables models to solve complex problems by generating intermediate reasoning steps in natural language~\citep{DBLP:conf/nips/KojimaGRMI22}.
+However, CoT inherently constrains the reasoning process to sequences of discrete tokens, which may limit the model’s ability to explore alternative solutions and reason beyond the bounds of natural language~\citep{DBLP:conf/nips/YaoYZS00N23}.

-Unlike LLMs, humans can reason with abstract concepts.
-Neuroscientific studies have shown that many aspects of thought engage distinct brain regions from, and do not depend on, language~\citep{fedorenko2016language,benn2023language,fedorenko2024language}.
-Drawing inspiration from these cognitive insights, previous research has aimed to enhance models’ abilities to reason within a continuous space, leading to the development of various Soft Thinking (Latent CoT) approaches~\citep{DBLP:journals/corr/abs-2412-06769,DBLP:journals/corr/abs-2502-21074,DBLP:journals/corr/abs-2505-15778}.
-These papers replace the discrete tokens with hidden states or output probabilities, enabling LLMs to reason with soft, abstract concepts.
-They hope that the models can transmit more information with Soft Tokens and explore multiple potential reasoning paths simultaneously~\citep{DBLP:journals/corr/abs-2412-06769,DBLP:journals/corr/abs-2505-15778,DBLP:journals/corr/abs-2505-23648}.
-While performance gains are reported in these papers, the working mechanism of Soft Thinking remains to be clarified.
+In contrast, neuroscientific studies suggest that many aspects of human reasoning operate independently of language, engaging distinct brain regions~\citep{fedorenko2016language,benn2023language,fedorenko2024language}.
+Inspired by this insight, recent work has proposed \emph{Soft Thinking} (also known as Latent CoT), which replaces discrete tokens with continuous representations such as hidden states or output distributions~\citep{DBLP:journals/corr/abs-2412-06769,DBLP:journals/corr/abs-2502-21074,DBLP:journals/corr/abs-2505-15778}.
+These approaches aim to enable LLMs to reason with abstract, high-bandwidth signals and explore multiple reasoning paths in parallel~\citep{DBLP:journals/corr/abs-2412-06769,DBLP:journals/corr/abs-2505-15778,DBLP:journals/corr/abs-2505-23648,zhu2025reasoning}.